Marguerite Thoresen

 Rita Tori in 1929, one year before her debut in the Monte Carlo Opera.

-Rita Tori (born Marguerite Thoresen; 17 June 1908 – 16 August 1967) was an internationally noted Norwegian ballet dancer and choreographer.
+Rita Tori (born Marguerite Thoresen; 17 June 1908 – 16 August 1967) was an internationally noted Norwegian ballet dancer, instructor and choreographer.

+Early life, family and education

 She was born to Norwegian parents living in Shanghai, China.
-Her father, Olaf Thoresen (1870-1937), managed a Chinese-based Norwegian trading company (Det Oversøiske Compagnie).
+Her father, Olaf Thoresen (1870–1937), managed a Chinese-based Norwegian trading company, Det Oversøiske Compagnie ("The Overseas Company"; known in China as Ku Ti Sang).
 She studied ballet from an early age, training in both London and Paris.
 Among other dance instructors, she studied under Lyubov Yegorova.

+Career

 She debuted at the Opéra de Monte-Carlo in 1930.
 She danced at René Blums Ballets de Monte Carlo in 1936 and opened a dance academy in Oslo that same year.
 From 1953 to 1958, she was the Director of the Norwegian Ballet (Den Norske Ballett).

+Among her students were Anne Borg, Jorunn Kirkenær, Guri Lysell, Mette Møller and Grete Brunvoll.

+Imprisonment

-During the occupation of Norway by Nazi Germany, she was imprisoned in Åkebergveien from 21 September 1944, then in the Grini concentration camp from 3 November 1944 until her release on 26 March 1945.
+During the occupation of Norway by Nazi Germany during World War II, Tori was part of the resistance.
+She was arrested, imprisoned in Åkebergveien from 21 September 1944, then in the Grini concentration camp from 3 November 1944 until her release on 26 March 1945.

-Death
+Personal life and demise

-She died in Norway in 1967 and was awarded the Norwegian King's Medal of Merit upon her death.
+She died in Norway in 1967.
+She was awarded the Norwegian King's Medal of Merit posthumously.